mattiaVDM/zephyr-introduction/docs/1 - build-flash-monitor.md

 To connect to serial port, run the following commnd passing the port and the baud rate:

 `python -m serial.tools.miniterm "<port>" 115200`

+### Menuconfig

+To open the menuconfig, run the following command in the application folder:

+`west build -p always -b <board> -t menuconfig`